 Harry Kalven Jr. (1914–1974), a University of Chicago law professor, was best known for his advocacy of and thoughtful writings about freedom of speech and free expression.

 Kalven was born in Chicago, where he attended the University of Chicago both as an undergraduate and law student before serving in the military during World War II.
-He then taught at the University of Chicago from 1945 until his death in 1974.
+He then taught at the University of Chicago from 1945 until his death at age 60 in 1974.

 Kalven defended comedian in obscenity case

-Kalven wrote on and advocated for First Amendment
+Kalven wrote ‘The Negro and the First Amendment’

 After his death, the American Civil Liberties Union created a Harry Kalven Jr. prize to recognize other champions of free speech.